PurelyBlank/Quarter-Planner/README.md

 # UCI Quarter Planner

 ### Synopsis</br>
-The Quarter Planner project is to help UCI students (currently only for __only__ ICS students but in Beta Phase) recommend classes one quarter ahead based on the current courses they have already taken.
+The Quarter Planner project is to help UCI students (currently only for __only__ ICS students but in Beta Phase ...may display inaccurate information...) recommend classes one quarter ahead based on the current courses they have already taken.

 ## How to get started
 1) Clone the repository on Github